Tuesday, 30 December 2014

 • The Finance Manager is directly under the management of the company and is responsible for all functions of the wings under him.

-• He is expected to supervise that funds of the company are utilised properly for benefit of the company.
+• He is expected to ensure that all funds are utilised properly for the benefit of the company.

-• He will look after all the accounts and get the Balance Sheets and Profit and Loss Accounts prepared timely.
+• He supervises all the accounts and gets the Balance Sheets and Profit and Loss Accounts prepared regularly by the due date.

 • He will oversee internal auditing and is responsible for timely and proper auditing of accounts by Statutory auditors and AG auditors.

-• He is expected to get prepared the monthly Cash Flow Statements and Budget Reports and provide the same to management.
+• He scrutinizes the monthly Cash Flow Statements and Budget Reports and provides the same to management.

-• He is required to keep available all managerial information statements and reports as required by the management at any time they may want.
+• He is required to provide all managerial information statements and reports as and when required by the management.

-• He is required to guide the management in all matters dealing with financial involvement and keep them in touch with all financial matters of the company.
+• He guides the management in all financial matters and keeps them in touch with the progress of the company.

 Understanding Industry

 A Finance Manager must, first of all, have full knowledge of the activities of the industry or business in which he is dealing.
-He should know the processes involved in the business and the financial implications of the business.
-Unless he is fully aware of the dealings, he can not manage the finances of the business.
+He should know the processes involved in the business and their financial implications on the business.
+Unless he is fully aware of the dealings, he will not be able to manage the financial activities of the business.

 Procurement of Funds

-Finance management requires timely procurement and creation of funds for the business activities.
-He should be well versed with various options available in raising of funds and should be able to take smart decisions regarding arranging funds either through issue of shares and debentures or through loans from banks and financial institutions, etc.
+Financial management requires timely procurement and the creation of funds for business activities.
+He should be well-versed in the various options available for raising funds and should be able to make sound decisions regarding arranging funds either through the issue of shares and debentures or through loans from banks and financial institutions, etc.

-The procured funds need to be cleverly distributed among various requirements of the business.
-He should be able to locate the importance and emergency of situation among various demands placed before him and allocate the funds carefully and cleverly so that all requirements are met and the operations of the business are not affected due to lack of funds.
+The procured funds need to be wisely distributed among the various requirements of the business.
+He should be able to assess the importance and urgency of the situation among the various demands placed before him and allocate the funds carefully and wisely so that all requirements are met and the operations of the business are not affected by a lack of funds.

-Profit maximisation is one of the most important functions of finance manager.
-A finance manager should aim at earning profit or increasing profit of the business.
-For this purpose, he needs to minimise the cost of production by smartly locating the points of excessive expenditure and wastages in the processes.
-Further, he should study the markets regarding supply and demand conditions and efficiently manage the stocks and sales to meet the circumstances.
+Profit maximization is one of the most important functions of a finance manager.
+A finance manager should aim to earn or increase the business's profit.
+To this end, he needs to minimize production costs by identifying points of excessive expenditure and waste in the processes.
+Further, he should study the markets regarding supply and demand conditions and efficiently manage stocks and sales to meet the circumstances.

-The Finance Manager should be well accustomed with the capital market, its swings and factors causing those swings.
-He needs to be always in touch with the latest trends in stocks and manage the stocks and shares of the company accordingly by involving in selling and buying activities smartly.
+The Finance Manager should be well acquainted with the capital market, its swings, and the factors that cause them.
+He needs to stay in touch with the latest trends in stocks and manage the company's stocks and shares accordingly by engaging in buying and selling activities strategically.
 His decisions can affect the capital involved very sensitively.
 So he needs to be very careful and smart.
-Distribution of dividends may also be sometimes shifted to investing in new stocks and shares instead of paying dividends so as to increase share capital and thereby returns to the shareholders.
+Distribution of dividends may sometimes be shifted to investing in new stocks and shares instead of paying dividends, so as to increase share capital and thereby returns to the shareholders.

 What is Depreciation and How to Calculate Depreciation?

 Depreciation means a decrease in value.
 As and when we use goods, they undergo wear and tear.
-Thereby their value gets to decrease gradually.
-Even, through the mere passage of time also, it can lose its value whether put to use or not.
-This phenomenon of loss in value needs to be added to expenses in books so as to recover the loss from sales.
+Thereby, their value begins decreasing gradually.
+Even with the passage of time alone, they can lose their value, whether put to use or not.
+This notion of loss in value needs to be added to expenses in the accounting books to recover/adjust the loss from sales.

-Depreciation can be defined as that portion of value which it loses each year due to wear and tear, usage or obsolescence irrespective of whether it is used or not.
+Depreciation is the portion of value that an asset loses each year due to wear and tear, usage, or obsolescence, irrespective of whether it is used.

 It is the process of transferring the cost of the asset into expenses over its lifespan.

-• It is needed for replacing the asset on its erosion after the completion of its useful life so as to run the business.
+• The written-off cost serves as an offset needed while replacing the asset after the completion of its useful life so as to project a good picture.

 How to calculate Depreciation

-Depreciation is normally calculated by spreading 95% value of the asset throughout its estimated lifespan period.
+Depreciation is normally calculated by spreading 95% of the asset value throughout its estimated lifespan.

-5% value of the asset is kept in books as salvage value which means that you can recover at least 5% value of assets when you sell it in any future years.
-No asset can be reduced to zero value as it is generally considered that it will fetch you at least a minimum of 5% value of its cost on sale.
-So only 95% value is written off as depreciation during its lifespan.
+5% of the asset value is kept in books as salvage value, which supposes that you can recover at least 5% of the asset when you sell it in any future years.
+No asset can be reduced to zero value, as it is generally considered that it has some value even after complete erosion.

 There are different methods of calculating depreciation as per practices prevalent in different countries and even in different companies.

-As per Schedule XIV of Indian Companies Act' 1956, depreciation is to be calculated in two methods-
+As per Schedule XIV of the Indian Companies Act, 1956, depreciation is to be calculated in two methods:

-the straight-line method or written down value method.
+Either the straight-line method or the written-down value method.

-Under this Companies Act, all assets are grouped into different groups of assets and rates are fixed based on the lifespan of each group of assets.
-The major classification of assets are as follows:
+Under this Act, all assets are classified into different groups and rates are fixed based on the lifespan of each group.
+The major classifications of assets are as follows:

 • Land